aidantze/projects.github.io/README.md

 *img: code screenshot of testing different models for regression*

 #### ass2 - RESTful API

+> [!IMPORTANT]
+> This project is very relevant for industry work!
+Specifically in software engineering

 > [!NOTE]
 > This project is one of my most favourite assignments I've ever done!